undistro/zora/docs/connect-cluster.md

-# Connect a cluster to Zora
+# Connect the target cluster to Zora

 Follow this guide to connect a [target cluster](/glossary#target-cluster) directly to Zora.